 Armenian Cuisine is as ancient as its history.
 Armenian culinary traditions are over 2000 years old.

-TRADITIONALS DISHES or gourmands Armenia offers a long list of delicious dishes: Khashlama, Tolma, Barbeque, Ghapama, Harisa, Spas, Xash.
+TRADITIONALS DISHES are Khashlama, Tolma, Barbeque, Ghapama, Harisa, Spas, Xash and etc.

 LAVASH - Armenians like to eat bread with almost everything, and the two traditional types of bread in Armenia are lavash and matnakash.
 Lavach is particular favorite flat bread rolled into circles and prepared in eartenware ovens in the ground (tonirs).